 Deletions are red, with strikeout

 These are the only colours and formats used – i.e., do not attempt to show different series of changes using a different colour.
-This is all to easy to obtain by mistake in Word if different people edit the draft.
+This is all too easy to obtain by mistake in Word if different people edit the draft.

 The gutter should show a change-bar at the point of change.